 I would host a dinner party, not just any old dinner party but a six course chocolate themed dinner.
 I expect this comes as no surprise to anyone, the only wonder is, why haven’t I done it before?

 A bit of planning, a lot of shopping and a fair bit of cooking resulted in a brilliant night in with four of our friends.
 I’d recently seen a picture of a falafel salad in my Co-operative members magazine, which inspired me to create a Middle Eastern mezze type of meal – vegetarian of course.
 I’ve always been a big fan of Middle Eastern food, something to do with my Egyptian inheritance, I expect.

 Three years ago I attended a Middle Eastern mezze course at Rachel Demuth’s Vegetarian Cookery School and learnt to make a few things I was less familiar with.
 As well as an introduction to sumac and pomegranate molasses, neither of which I’d come across before, I particularly valued learning how to wrap food into neat filo triangles.
 These had to feature for sure.

 For more recipes inspired by this part of the world, here’s my Flavours of the Middle East category.

 Six Course Chocolate Themed Dinner for Six

 Many thanks to MoneySupermarket for this opportunity to push the boat out and have a splendid Big Night In.
-I’m not qualified to whether they are correct and “staying in is the new going out”; one thing is for sure, though, there is no way six of us could have eaten out so well for £50, or anything like it.
-Factor in the chocolate them and it gets even more unlikely.
+I’m not qualified to say whether they’re correct and “staying in is the new going out”; one thing ‘s for sure, though, there is no way six of us could have eaten out so well for £50, or anything like it.
+Factor in the chocolate theme and it gets even more unlikely.